chitangchin/COWSolver/README.md

 * **Step functions** $D(p),\,S(p)$ built by summation
 * **Argmax/min** to pick clearing price
 * **Pro-rata** fractions to split scarce volume

-Hope that makes the notation and the steps crystal clear!
-Let me know if you want to dive deeper into any of these pieces.